 Fiddlin’ Fish is the brew-child of Stuart Barnhart of Winston-Salem and his cousin David Ashe of Richmond.
 Together, they share a passion for cold beer and a love of the outdoors.

-The name Fiddlin’ Fish comes from the cousins’ childhood summers in the Blue Ridge Mountains, hiking, fishing and listening to great music.
+The name Fiddlin’ Fish comes from the cousins’ childhood summers in the Blue Ridge Mountains, hiking, fishing and listening to mountain music.
 When they decided to open a brewery, they wanted it to be a reflection of what they love.

 Fiddlin’ Fish Brewing Company is about community, beer, and paddling your own path down the river.